wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL.md

                    PYTHONPATH=. python src/bin/train/signal_model/__main__.py --checkpoint;'"
    ```

-   If your running this script from your laptop, then we recommend you install
+   If you're running this script from your laptop, then we recommend you install
    [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704?mt=12) to keep your laptop
    from sleeping and stopping the script.